miguel-osuna/SmartBrain-App/README.md

 Once you are ready to deploy your project, read the [following tutorial](https://create-react-app.dev/docs/deployment/) to choose your hosting

 Don't forget to replace the .env variables with your hosting url

 ```
 REACT_APP_HOME_PAGE = https://app_name.hostingservice.com
 ```

 ## :wrench: Built With

-List all the technologies and tools used for the project.

-EXAMPLE:

 - [React](https://reactjs.org/) - Front-End JavaScript library
 - [Heroku](https://heroku.com/) - Hosting Platform